Cavite State University

 The Accrediting Agency of Chartered Colleges and Universities in the Philippines (AACCUP) recently conferred the award to Cavite State University (CvSU) as top performing state university during the annual national conference held at the Waterfront Cebu City Hotel, Cebu City, 7 – 9 March.
 In 2016, CvSU was also recognized as one of the top ten performing State Universities and Colleges in accreditation, capturing the rank 7 spot.
 The university is also one of the top three performing schools in the criminology program in the country.

-Since then, the university has grown offering close to 100 curricular programs in the undergraduate and graduate levels.
-It has more than 25,000 students and 1,200 faculty and staff from all eleven campuses.
+Since then, the university has grown offering 141 programs in the undergraduate and graduate levels.
+It has more than 44,000 students and almost 1,700 faculty and staff from eleven campuses at the end of academic year 2020-2021.

 History

 The state university was first established by the Thomasites as an intermediate school, named Indang Intermediate School in 1906 with C.E.
 Workman its first principal.
 Subsequently, Americans Henry Wise and Joseph Coconower succeeded Workman as the school's principal.
 In 1915, the school had its first Filipino principal, Mariano Mondoñedo.
 The school's focused on vocational agriculture for boys and domestic science for girls.
 In 1918, the name of the school was changed to Indang Farming School.

 As enrollment increased, the school site was expanded through the land donations of the citizens of Indang, including Francisco Ocampo and Don Severino de las Alas, Secretary of Interior during the Aguinaldo cabinet.
 In 1927, the school was renamed Indang Rural High School, during the incumbency of principal Simeon Madlangsakay.
 It first offered a secondary courses in vocational agriculture in 1923 and Home Economics in 1927.

 In recognition of the generosity of Don Severino de las Alas to the community, the province of Cavite and the nation, the name of the institution was changed to Don Severino National Agricultural School in 1958 by a congressional action.